 Employers are now encouraged to have a zero-tolerance policy regarding workplace harassment under the new law.
 Employers will have a greater obligation to educate their staff about harassment.
 Even if the harassment is a single event, employers who fail to take the necessary efforts to eradicate it within a reasonable time may be held vicariously accountable for damages.

-Should you require any legal assistance in respect of sexual harassment in the workplace please do not hesitate to contact us.
+Should you require any legal assistance regarding sexual harassment in the workplace please do not hesitate to contact us.